readthedocs/ethicalads.io/content/posts/2025-niche-targeting-updates.md

-Title: Mathing with Embeddings for Better AI Ad Targeting
+Title: Doing Math with Embeddings for Better AI Ad Targeting
 Date: October 15, 2025
 description: This post shows how we improved our contextual targeting to handle hundreds of developer-specific topic niches with embeddings, pgvector, and centroids.
 tags: content-targeting, engineering, postgresql